open2c/pairtools/doc/parsing.rst

 Parse2
 -------------------------

+If the reads are long enough, the right (reverse) read might read through the left (forward) read's meaningful part.
+And if one of the reads contains ligation junction, this might lead to reporting a fake contact!
+Thus, the pairs of contacts that overlap between left and right reads are intermolecular duplicates.

 We call the multi-fragment DNA molecule that is formed during Hi-C (or any other chromosome capture with sequencing) a walk.
 When the walk is sequenced, the read might span multiple ligation junctions of the fragments.
 If the sequenced walk has no more than two different fragments at one side of the read, this can be rescued with simple